NLnetLabs/krill/doc/development/06_ca_manager.md

 the default repository is updated.
 And then the new keys and requests are added.

 To complete the migration to a new repository the key roll must be finished first by activating the new keys.
-This is not done automatically (yet), but requires that the operators sends the appropriate command.
+This is not done automatically (yet), but requires that the operator sends the appropriate command.
 Officially one should wait for 24 hours before activating a new key so that RPs have ample time to discover it.
 However, if the old repository is unreachable and this triggered the migration, then it would be advisable to activate this new key asap.